f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 |                        | Unexpected error processing Command '<command details>' returned non-zero exit status 32. |
 +------------------------+-------------------------------------------------------------------------------------------+

 An SNMP Trap will be generated when an admin attempts to upload the wrong F5OS image type into the system.
 In the example below, an F5OS **R5R10** image is being loaded into an r4000 series appliance.
-This image is not compatible with that system and a trap is generated.
+This image is not compatible with that system, and a trap is generated.
 In this case, the proper **R2R4** image should be uploaded to run on the r4000 series platform.

 .. code-block:: bash